 Section 1.
 School Distribution and Administration of Medication

 Section 1.1.
-The school nurse (or another employee designated by the School Leader or his/her designee) may provide assistance with medication (this includes prescription or over-the-counter medication) only if all of the following requirements are met:
+The school nurse (or another employee designated by the School Leader or their designee) may provide assistance with medication (this includes prescription or over-the-counter medication) only if all of the following requirements are met:

 Section 1.1.1 Prescription drugs must be in the original container, bear the name of the student, the name of the physician and the name of the pharmacy filing the prescription.
 Over-the-counter drugs must be maintained in the original container.